Public-Model/TiDAL-Net/README.md

 [![Python](https://img.shields.io/badge/python-3.10%2B-blue)](pyproject.toml)
 [![License](https://img.shields.io/badge/license-MIT-green)](LICENSE)

 > **Important: review-stage restricted release.** The manuscript associated with this repository is currently under revision and peer review.
 This repository is an interim technical release rather than the final paper-exact reproducibility package.
 It provides the main TiDAL-Net architecture, executable examples, data-interface definitions, and the overall training and evaluation workflow.
-Selected key implementation details, final experimental parameters, processed data assets, and the complete data[fig4.pdf](https://github.com/user-attachments/files/31549168/fig4.pdf) sets used in the paper are temporarily withheld during the review process.
+Selected key implementation details, final experimental parameters, processed data assets, and the complete datasets used in the paper are temporarily withheld during the review process.
 The complete paper-exact code, configurations, manifests, checkpoints, and datasets will be released after the manuscript is accepted, subject to the licenses and data-sharing requirements of the original data owners.

 ## Review-stage availability statement